Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Data sources

-The POSS1-E plates comprise 937 individual exposures using the red-sensitive Kodak 103a-E plate emulsion, whose sensitivity peaks at 640 nm with a limiting magnitude of 20 \citep{minkowski1963national}.
+: The POSS1-E plates comprise 937 individual exposures using the red-sensitive Kodak 103a-E plate emulsion, whose sensitivity peaks at 640 nm with a limiting magnitude of 20 \citep{minkowski1963national}.
 This optical survey ran from November 11, 1949 to December 10, 1958 and covered the whole sky north of declination -34$^{\circ}$.
+The 35.5 cm x 35.5 cm glass plates each have a $6.6^{\circ} \times 6.6^{\circ}$ field of view, and during the survey averaged 0.3$^{\circ}$ of overlap on each edge; \cite{pennington1993automated} and \cite{villarroel2025aligned} recorded the positions of features in a footprint with dimensions of roughly $6^{\circ} \times 6^{\circ}$, which is the approximate area usable for measurements following the scanning process.
 This survey captured exposures for 292 plates with footprints residing fully in the southern celestial hemisphere; 584 plates with footprints residing fully in the northern celestial hemisphere; and 61 with footprints that overlap the celestial equator.
+The POSS1-E metadata contains the observation details such as start date/time, exposure, plate centre, and hour angle for each plate that is required for all temporal correlation analyses.
 The DSS and SuperCOSMOS POSS1-E scans were made from two independent sets of glass copy negative plates made from a single set of glass copy positive plates, in turn made from the original glass negatives \citep{hambly2024nature}.

-\cite{solano2022discovering} began with the DSS scans of the POSS1 survey and extracted an unpublished dataset $A$ (see Figure \ref{fig_dbvenn}) whose size was not reported, containing all SPFs that passed their initial automated detection pipeline including signal-to-noise thresholds, spike removal, high proper motion, and morphological symmetry constraints (see \cite{solano2022discovering}).
+{\it Set $A$ (unknown size)}: \cite{solano2022discovering} began with the DSS scans of the POSS1 survey and extracted an unpublished dataset $A$ (see Figure \ref{fig_dbvenn}) whose size was not reported, containing all SPFs that passed their initial automated detection pipeline including signal-to-noise thresholds, spike removal, high proper motion, and morphological symmetry constraints (see \cite{solano2022discovering}).

-To efficiently remove known stars while accounting for proper motion between surveys, SPFs in $A$ within 5$^{\prime\prime}$ of catalog objects from Gaia DR3 \citep{vallenari2023gaia} and Pan-STARRS DR2 \citep{chambers2019panstarrs1surveys} were removed from $A$ (along with an unknown number of proximate SPFs that were not stars) to obtain the subset $S$ (N = 298,165).
-With the exception of one plate, those plates whose footprints reside entirely within the southern celestial hemisphere were never sampled, or else SPFs from those plates were removed at this stage.
+{\it Set $S$ (N=298,165)}: To efficiently remove known stars while accounting for proper motion between surveys, each SPF in $A$ within 5$^{\prime\prime}$ of a catalogue object from Gaia DR3 \citep{vallenari2023gaia} or Pan-STARRS DR2 \citep{chambers2019panstarrs1surveys} was removed from $A$ to obtain the subset $S$ \citep{solano2022discovering}.
+For the set of SPFs removed from $A$, it was not reported whether there was a 1:1 correspondence between the catalogue object locations and SPFs.
+Those plates whose footprints reside entirely within the southern celestial hemisphere were never sampled, or else SPFs from those plates were removed at this stage.